accidental-green/validator-install/README.md

-# Ethereum Validator - Automated Installation
+# Ethereum Validator - Automated Setup
-Set up an Ethereum Validator in just 1 click, as opposed to hours normally spent on manual configuration.
+Install and configure an Ethereum Validator in 1 minute with just 1 click, as opposed to hours normally spent on manual configuration.

 # Summary
 This Python script simplifies and automates the installation and configuration process of an Ethereum validator node.